 The name springerle translates literally as “little jumper” or “little knight”, but its exact origin is unknown.
 It may refer the popular motif of a jumping horse in the mold, or just to the rising or “springing up” of the dough as it bakes.
 The origin of the cookie can be traced back to at least the 14th century in southwestern Germany and surrounding areas, mostly in Swabia.

-5pm Meet & Greet reception with Carol and a history of Springerle Molds
+5pm Meet & Greet reception with Connie and a history of Springerle Molds

 Mold cookies for baking and drying overnight

 Answer any final questions and finish up projects,

 Connie Meisinger is the former owner of House on the Hill, Inc., a company